 Random thoughts: This is the seventh beer I’m tasting as part of my series on summer seasonal brews.
 I tasted Blue Moon's Spring Blonde Wheat in February, wasn't crazy about it, and gave it a 2 star rating.
 I was surprised to learn that Summer Honey Wheat won a gold medal at the 2010 Great American Beer Festival in the Specialty Honey Ale or Lager category.

 The tasting: Gold in color, slightly hazy, with a white head that dissipated quickly, leaving no lacing on the glass.
 Aroma of cereal malt, citrus, coriander, and notes of honey.
 Nice aroma overall—It reminded me of a Belgian Wit.
 The flavors don't match the aroma.
 The wheat is prominent and a touch of honey sweetness comes through in flavor.
 It has very little hop flavor or bitterness.
 It's light bodied, has a smooth mouth feel, and is very drinkable.

 Rating: 3 star.
 Good.
 I would drink this again if someone gives it to me.
 I was pleasantly surprised.
 My low expectations for this beer were surpassed.
 Overall, it's one dimensional and not memorable, but it's not a bad beer.
 I expect it gets a bad wrap due to its name.
-If you ever hold a blind tasting, this would be a great beer to slip into the lineup.
+If you ever hold a blind tasting, slip it into a koozie to hide the name, and see what happens.
 It might surprise you.

 Have you tried Summer Honey Wheat?
 Do you think of Blue Moon's beers?